Homotopy principle: Rough idea

 is called a non-holonomic solution, and a solution of the system which is also solution of our original PDE is called a holonomic solution.

 In order to check whether a solution to our original equation exists, one can first check if there is a non-holonomic solution.
 Usually this is quite easy, and if there is no non-holonomic solution, then our original equation did not have any solutions.

 A PDE satisfies the $h$-principle if any non-holonomic solution can be deformed into a holonomic one in the class of non-holonomic solutions.
 Thus in the presence of h-principle, a differential topological problem reduces to an algebraic topological problem.
 More explicitly this means that apart from the topological obstruction there is no other obstruction to the existence of a holonomic solution.
 The topological problem of finding a non-holonomic solution is much easier to handle and can be addressed with the obstruction theory for topological bundles.

 While many underdetermined partial differential equations satisfy the h-principle, the falsity of one is also an interesting statement.
-Intuitively this means that the objects being studied have non-trivial geometry which can not be reduced to topology.
+Intuitively this means that the objects being studied have non-trivial geometry which cannot be reduced to topology.
 As an example, embedded Lagrangians in a symplectic manifold do not satisfy an h-principle, to prove this one can for instance find invariants coming from pseudo-holomorphic curves.